SuoweiHu/blog.simon-hu.org/content/posts/2023/12 - December/2024-11-13 Drupal + React/index.md

 ---
-title: "Drupal + React Framework (thourgh Theme)"
+title: "React/Vue Framework Component in Drupal"
 date: 2024-11-13
 categories: ["Drupal"]
 ---

 ## Intuition

 The notion has repeatedly occurred to me since I first entered the Drupal industry, where I have observed numerous online tutorials and blog posts asserting the necessity of frameworks such as Vue and React.
 These resources often emphasize that beginners, like I was at the time, should familiarize themselves with these technologies.
 Amidst the enthusiasm for these new frameworks, there exists a tendency to disparage traditional content management systems (CMS) such as WordPress, which are frequently characterized in bleak terms as an "old, dying whale."
 This rhetoric raises significant concerns about my future in the field.
 Which has lead to today's topic, are we allowed to integrate framework like react into drupal, enabling me to fulfill the commitments made by my agency to our clients while simultaneously exploring and learning React (and other front-end frameworks) in the process.

 ## Setup Process Breakdown

 ### Overview

 In order to have drupal render a react component, there're three steps we will need to undertake:

 -   **Step-1**: have Drupal outputting a html DOM element that contains data (that will be later used by the React component to render the styled component), and this is achievable via parargraph module + a custom theme's `twig` template.
 -   **Step-2**: create the corresponding `js`/`jsx`/`ts` file that rendered the DOM element with data into a styled component, and use the appropriate bundler (for instance web-pack) to render these files into vanilla javasctipt that can be ran on browser.
 -   **Step-3**: add the rendered single javasctipt file into the custom theme's library, and attach it to the relevant `twig` template

 ### Step-1: output DOM element